kivy-garden/garden.androidtabs/README.md

 - *text_color_normal* - Text color of the label when it is not selected.
 VariableListProperty([1, 1, 1, .6])
 - *text_color_active* -  Text color of the label when it is selected.
 VariableListProperty([1])

+##Bugs and requests
+If you have found a bug or if you have a request for additional functionality, or if you have an idea to improve the code, please use the issue tracker on GitHub @ https://github.com/kivy-garden/garden.androidtabs/issues